 World leadership—whether for nations, states or individual companies—depends upon providing the highest quality in goods and services at costs that are affordable to the widest possible audience.
-Retaining world-class status requires relentless continuous improvement in all aspects of the business or governmental enterprise.
+Retaining world-class status requires relentless and continuous improvement in all aspects of the business or governmental enterprise.
 Industrial engineers use a systems approach and focus on the processes for achieving quality, continuous improvement and cost effectiveness for all types of enterprises—manufacturers, healthcare service industries, non-profits and governments.

 Industrial engineers are involved in the creation of wealth and prosperity.
 This is achieved through designing and implementing better, more productive systems in both a manufacturing and a service environment.
 Industrial engineering is an interdisciplinary program by nature.
 Industrial engineers design, install, fabricate and integrate systems that include people, materials, information, equipment and energy necessary to accomplish the desired function.
 Industrial engineers are hired in every industry type such as manufacturing, healthcare, hotel, banking and finance, food processing, chemical and oil industry, distribution and logistics, and more.

 Industrial engineers often are responsible for productivity improvements, supply chain optimization, project management, feasibility studies for new technologies and applications, lean and just-in-time implementation, health care management and logistics, and systems integration and engineering.
 Whether it’s shortening a rollercoaster wait line, streamlining an operating room, managing a worldwide supply chain, manufacturing and designing superior automobiles, or solving logistics problems, industrial engineers are at the forefront.